Get

 Conclusion

 Decoding your dog’s stares is an essential way to understand them.
 Whether it’s a sign of fear, love, seeking reassurance, or trying to understand your emotions, their gaze carries valuable information.
 The next time your dog has their eyes on you, do your best to figure out if all their needs are being met and that they have enough attention.
-If this behavior is out of the norm, though, it’s best to talk to your vet, especially if it is becoming more frequent.
+If this behavior is out of the norm, though, it’s best to talk to a vet, especially if it is becoming more frequent.

 Featured Image Credit: Zivica Kerkez, Shutterstock